inaturalist/iNaturalistAndroid/README.md

 1. `Select root directory` as `path/to/your/workspace/Android-PullToRefresh/library`
 1. Check the `library` project and click `Finish`
 1. Choose `General / Existing Projects into Workspace`
-1. `Select root directory` as `path/to/your/workspace/android-actionbar/actionbar`
+1. `Select root directory` as `path/to/your/workspace/actionbarsherlock`
-1. Check the `android-actionbar-library` project and click `Finish`
+1. Check the `actionbarsherlock` project and click `Finish`
 1. Right-click the `iNaturalistAndroid` project and select `Properties`
 1. Go to `Android` tab
 1. Scroll down to the `Library` box and click `Add`
-1. Select the `actionbar-library` and `PullToRefresh-library` project and press OK
+1. Select the ``actionbarsherlock and `PullToRefresh-library` project and press OK
 1. Press OK to close the dialog
 1. Clean and rebuild the entire workspace (all imported projects)